 What should you look for when choosing a leadership speaker for a US corporate event?

 The right leadership speaker depends on three variables: the outcome you want, the seniority of the audience, and whether you need inspiration or implementation.
-For C-suite audiences navigating transformation, choose speakers with direct executive or high-stakes operational experience – people who have made the decisions they're talking about.
-For middle management, prioritize speakers with frameworks your managers can apply on Monday morning.
-For mixed all-hands audiences, look for speakers who combine storytelling with practical takeaways, with enough credibility to hold both junior and senior attention in the same room.
+For C-suite audiences making transformation decisions, choose speakers with direct executive or high-stakes operational experience – people who have made the decisions they talk about.
+For middle management, prioritise speakers with frameworks your managers can apply on Monday morning.
+For mixed all-hands audiences, look for speakers who combine storytelling with practical takeaways and have enough credibility to hold both junior and senior attention in the same room.

-According to the 2025 Edelman-LinkedIn B2B Thought Leadership Impact Report, 56% of decision-makers and 55% of hidden buyers use thought leadership to actively evaluate potential vendors – and more than 75% of C-suite executives say thought leadership has led them to research a product or service they were not previously considering.
+The 2025 Edelman-LinkedIn B2B Thought Leadership Impact Report found that 56% of decision-makers and 55% of hidden buyers use thought leadership to evaluate potential vendors.
+More than 75% of C-suite executives said thought leadership had led them to research a product or service they were not previously considering.
 The leadership voices you put on your stage shape how your own executives are perceived, both internally and externally.

 About This Guide

-This guide is published by Clash Creation, a media management company that grows founders through organic content, digital credibility, and real-world authority.
-We represent George Stern commercially for speaking engagements, brand partnerships, and appearances.
-The other nine speakers on this list are included because they deliver outstanding leadership keynotes to US corporate audiences – we have no commercial relationship with them.
+Clash Creation is a media management company and talent representation group that grows founders through organic content, digital credibility, and real-world authority.
+Clash represents George Stern commercially for speaking engagements, brand partnerships, and appearances.
+The other nine speakers on this list are included because they deliver strong leadership keynotes to US corporate audiences.
+Clash has no commercial relationship with them.

 Recap